microsoft/vscode-docs/docs/csharp/get-started.md

 1. Writing and running a simple "Hello World" application using C#.
 1. Introduce you to other learning resources for C# in VS Code.

-Keep in mind, that this guide will not teach you C#.
+Keep in mind, that this guide won't teach you C#.
 Instead, it teaches you how to get set up for C# development in VS Code.
-If you are looking for resources to learn C#, check out our C# curriculum.
+If you're looking for resources to learn C#, check out our C# curriculum.

 <a class="install-extension-btn" href="https://aka.ms/selfguidedcsharp">Learn C# Curriculum</a>